-Of the total installed capacity in South Australia at 30 June 1975, the Electricity Trust operated plant with a capacity of 1,185 MW, and is the most important authority supplying electricity in the State.
-There were approximately 495,000 ultimate consumers of electricity in the State, of whom 490,000 were supplied directly and approximately 5,000 indirectly (i.e. through bulk supply) by the Trust.
+Of the total installed capacity in South Australia at 30 June 1976, the Electricity Trust operated plant with a capacity of 1,237 MW, making it the most important authority supplying electricity in the State.
+There were approximately 511,500 ultimate consumers of electricity in the State, of whom 506,000 were supplied directly and approximately 5,500 indirectly (i.e. through bulk supply) by the Trust.
 Its major steam stations are Osborne (240 MW), Port Augusta Playford 'A' (90 MW) and Playford 'B' (240 MW), and Torrens Island (480 MW).

-The Trust operates two smaller stations, the Mt Gambier Station has an installed capacity of 22 MW and Pt Lincoln 9 MW-both locations are connected with the Trust's interconnected system with 132 kV lines.
-In addition, the Trust operates a turbo-generator station at Dry Creek (104 MW).
+The Trust operates two smaller stations: at Mount Gambier (installed capacity of 22 MW) and Port Lincoln (9 MW).
+Both locations are connected to the Trust's interconnected system with 132 kV lines.
+In addition, the Trust operates a turbo-generator station at Dry Creek (156 MW).

-The two main fuels used by the Trust are sub-bituminous coal from Leigh Creek for the Port Augusta, Playford power stations and natural gas from the Gidgealpa-Moomba field for the Torrens Island and Dry Creek stations.
+The two main fuels used by the Trust are sub-bituminous coal from Leigh Creek for the Playford power stations at Port Augusta and natural gas from the Gidgealpa-Moomba field for the Torrens Island and Dry Creek stations.